Inertial evolution of non-linear viscoelastic solids in the face of (self-)collision: Proof of the main theorem

 where $L^{(h)}$ only involves derivatives of $\eta^{(h)}$ of order less than $k_0$.
 Using the fact that $\eta^{(h)}$ is bounded in $L^{\infty}((0, T); W^{2, p}(Q; \RR^n))$ (see \eqref{unifEbound}) and that $h^{a_0}\nabla^{k_0}\eta^{(h)}$ is bounded in $L^{\infty}((0, T); L^2(Q; \RR^n))$, a standard interpolation inequality shows that $h^{a_0}\|L^{(h)}\|_{L^{\infty}L^2} \to 0$.
 Combining this with \eqref{minty-1} we obtain that

 where the last step follows by choosing $b_1$ sufficiently small.
 Observe that this condition is strictly stronger than what is required on $b_1$ from the first step.
-Notice also that $\varphi^{(h)} \in \Adm{\eta^{(h)}}{W^{k_0,2}(Q;\RR^n)}$ for all $h$ sufficiently small, and so is $- (\eta^{(h)} - \tilde{\eta}^{(h)})\psi$; thus, \eqref{var-ineq-T} holds as an equality for this choice of test function.
-We can then use \eqref{var-ineq-T} to rewrite the last term in \eqref{minty-2} as
+We can then use \eqref{var-eq-T} to rewrite the last term in \eqref{minty-2} as

 Notice that

 In view of \eqref{R4} and \eqref{etah-to-eta-1}, we have that $D_2R(\eta^{(h)}(t), \partial_t \eta^{(h)}) \to D_2R(\eta(t), \partial_t \eta(t))$ in $W^{1, 2}(Q; \RR^n)^*$ for a.e.\@ $t \in (0, T)$.
 Since $\varphi^{(h)}(t) \to 0$ in $W^{1, 2}(Q; \RR^n)$ for a.e.\@ $t \in (0, T)$ we have get that